Home School Association

 Field Trips and

-Please check with the Board before using the name of North Brevard Home School Association, Inc. for any purpose.
+Please check with Administration before using the name of North Brevard Home School Association, Inc. or ACE for any purpose.
 All activities should be self supporting.

 Organizing a Field Trip / Activity

-If you plan to arrange a field trip, call or e-mail the Board of Directors to tentatively place the activity on the calendar.
-When all details are firm, e-mail her again with all the pertinent information to be included in the email broadcast.
+If you plan to arrange a field trip, call or e-mail the Administration to tentatively place the activity on the calendar.
+When all details are firm, e-mail again with all the pertinent information to be included in an email broadcast.
 It is desirable that activities be scheduled early.
 This gives ample time for notification and registration of members.

 Participating in a Field Trip / Activity